-- Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; - 2.
-Be uniformly applied to all forms of non-school materials; - 3.
+- 1. Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; - 2.
+Be uniformly applied to all forms of non-school-sponsored materials; - 3.
 Allow no interference with classes or school activities; - 4.
 Specify times, places, and manner where distribution may and may not occur; - 5.
 Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations; - 6.
-Students shall be responsible for the removal of excess literature that is left at the distribution point for more than three (3) days and are responsible for picking up any materials thrown on school grounds.

-E. The superintendent, along with the student publications advisors, shall develop administrative regulations for the implementation of this policy.
-The regulations shall include definitions of terms and timelines for the review of materials
+Students shall be responsible for the removal of excess literature that is left at the distribution point for more than three (3) days and are responsible for picking up any materials thrown on school grounds. - E. The superintendent and the student media advisors, shall develop administrative regulations for the implementation of this policy.
+The regulations shall include definitions of terms and the time(s), places(s) and manner(s) of the dissemination of student media, which shall include timelines for the review of materials.